vaishnavid04/Everwear/CHATBOT_README.md

 4. **Existing product data** - Automatically synced with chatbot

 ### **Security**
-- API key stored in environment variable
+- API key stored in `.env.local` (automatically ignored by git)
-- Never exposed to client-side code
+- Never exposed to client-side code or committed to repository
+- `.env.example` provided as template for other developers
-- Fallback system prevents service interruption
+- Fallback system prevents service interruption if API is unavailable

 ## Testing the Chatbot